secbuster/dcrlnd/chainntnfs/README.md

   * Notifications for each new block connected to the current best chain.
   * Notifications once a `txid` has reached a specified number of confirmations.
-  * Notifications once a target outpoint (`txid:index`) has been spent.
+  * Notifications once a target outpoint (`txid:index:tree`) has been spent.

-These notifications are used within `lnd` in order to properly handle the workflows for: channel funding, cooperative channel closures, forced channel closures, channel contract breaches, sweeping time-locked outputs, and finally pruning the channel graph.
+These notifications are used within `dcrlnd` in order to properly handle the workflows for: channel funding, cooperative channel closures, forced channel closures, channel contract breaches, sweeping time-locked outputs, and finally pruning the channel graph.

-This package is intentionally general enough to be applicable outside the specific use cases within `lnd` outlined above.
+This package is intentionally general enough to be applicable outside the specific use cases within `dcrlnd` outlined above.
 The current sole concrete implementation of the `ChainNotifier` interface depends on `dcrd`.

 ## Installation and Updating